joyboseroy/indus_decipher/README.md

 Run it yourself with `python3 experiments/substitution_graph_analysis.py`.

-## Allograph granularity: an inconclusive robustness check, reported honestly
+## Allograph granularity: resolved, and it is a real effect, not sparsity noise

 The mayig/CISI source data (see CITATIONS.md) carries more than plain sign IDs: each grapheme has a documented feature vector, damage and line